MatLaTomate/showdown-alt-finder/README.md

 # showdown-alt-stealer
 A python pokemon showdown alt stealer checking the top 500 players of any ladder

+The goal is to register a high elo unregistered account

 You need to have python installed, i am using pythong 3.12 but some older versions might work such as 3.9

 Pokémon Showdown Alt Finder